Portfolio Backtest

 |---|---|---|

-| Portfolio | One or more allocations, portfolio-level cashflows, and portfolio-level rebalancing settings. | Between allocations when portfolio rebalancing is enabled. |
+| Portfolio | One or more allocations, portfolio-level cash flows, and portfolio-level rebalancing settings. | Between allocations when portfolio rebalancing is enabled. |

 | Allocation | One strategy and its target portfolio weight. | Inside the strategy when the strategy itself holds multiple positions. |